 Our toddler in absolute delight on all 3 floors of the Transport Museum, running around with much enthusiasm and joy.
 A fleet of mini vehicles to climb into and play, lost property office and musical instruments, DLR interactive wall and building blocks, driving a red bus and even a black cab, repairing a little tube train and experiencing a Northern Line simulator through tunnels and up to platforms.
 It is quite a challenge to get him out.
 Luckily, that’s Covent Garden and there’s no shortage of entertainment.

 A delightful lunch at Sticks & Sushi next door, our latest preferred child friendly sushi place.
 And whilst our toddler gets to practice picking edamame beans with the sticks, we enjoy Ebi bites (tempura shrimps with miso aioli), hotate kataifi (scallops in kataif with trout roe), sashimi (that I’m not supposed to have!) and more crispy ebi rolls.
 And yes our son may have the kids pretty box, but he is voraciously consuming our stuff!
 The staff is delightful, the place is packed with little people and fashionable grown-ups alike, there are colouring pens and various other funny distractions – who needs an ipad in here ???

-London is finally blooming and sunny, all happy and amused, not a bad time to be stuck in here afterall ! 🙂
+London is finally blooming and sunny, all happy and amused, not a bad time to be stuck in here very pregnant afterall ! 🙂

 Disclosure: Many thanks to the Transport Museum for the press passes.
 It balanced the parking fine I got as my maths seem to be irremediably contaminated by my pregnant brain.
 Views, photos & 38 weeks pregnancy hormones above are my own.